dirakx1/MoneyOnTangle/iotacore/terraform/README.md

 # Terraform

-Terraform recipe for making a IOTa node for easygiro
+Terraform recipe for making a IOTA node for easygiro